George Baird (minister): Career

 Baird was ordained minister of Dunkeld in April 1787, soon after his graduation.
-In 1789 he declined an offer of Lady Yester's Church in Edinburgh but accepted the offer of New Greyfriars, Edinburgh in 1792 (with Rev John Erskine in the linked church of Old Greyfriars).
-In the same year he became Joint Professor of Hebrew and Semitic Languages in University of Edinburgh.
-In 1793, aged 33, he was appointed Principal of the University, and served in this role until 1840.

 In 1799 he translated from Greyfriars to the New (West) Kirk in St Giles.

 His election to a prominent position was said to be a result of the influence of his father-in-law, Thomas Elder of Forneth, the Lord Provost of Edinburgh, whose eldest daughter had married Baird some years previously.
 It is reputed to have been jocularly said that Baird's chief claim to the Principalship was as "Husband" of the Lord Provost's daughter.
 Nevertheless, Baird held the Principalship for the long period of 47 years.
 The number of students at the University increased from 1,000 to 2,000 while he held this position and the Old College buildings were completed.
 In 1810, before these new buildings were built, it was reported that 24 professors shared 11 rooms and two professors had to teach by candlelight even in the middle of the day.

 In his parallel career in the ministry in 1801 Baird moved from New (West) Parish to the High Kirk parish still within St Giles (it contained four parishes at this time).

 In 1800, Baird was elected as Moderator of the General Assembly of the Church of Scotland.
 Baird was the founder and first convenor of the Highlands and Islands committee of the General Assembly.
 While on this committee he got the General assembly to agree to his project to educate the poor people in the highlands and islands of Scotland - in particular the Celts.